+495E-110-010 - Authority.

-WAC 495E-110-010 Authority.
-The board of trustees, acting pursuant to RCW 28B.50.140(14), delegates to the president of the college the authority to administer disciplinary action.
-Administration of the disciplinary procedures is the responsibility of the vice president of student services or their designee.
-Except in cases involving allegations of ((sex discrimination, including sexbased harassment,)) sexual misconduct, the student conduct officer, or delegate, shall serve as the principal investigator and administrator for alleged violations of this code.
+The board of trustees, acting pursuant to RCW 28B.50.140(14), delegates to the President of the college the authority to administer disciplinary action.
+Administration of the disciplinary procedures is the responsibility of the Vice President of Student Services or their designee.
+Except in cases involving allegations of sexual misconduct, the student conduct officer, or delegate, shall serve as the principal investigator and administrator for alleged violations of this code.